 Millfield School is working with the local District and Parish Council in Street, Somerset, as well as The Salvation Army and local support centres on a number of initiatives to help the local community during the coronavirus outbreak.

 - We are continuing to support the community and so far have helped to develop several systems for the management and delivery of prescriptions, leaflets, as well as setting up community support links and donating and distributing food parcels.
 Read more.

 - The school’s laser cutters are being used to make hundreds of personal protective equipment masks for council workers and local NHS staff.
-Over 700 masks have been made and delivered to key workers in local care homes, funeral directors, police forces, NHS staff, Marie Curie Nurses and doctors all over the country, including here in Somerset, as well as London, Devon and Banbury.
+Over 700 visors have been made and delivered to key workers in local care homes, funeral directors, police forces, NHS staff, Marie Curie Nurses and doctors all over the country, including here in Somerset, as well as London, Devon and Banbury.
 Read more.
 The school has also donated gloves, hand wash, eye protectors/ glasses and hand towels to local NHS workers.

 Millfield students have raised a total of £10,000 for UK charities including the Somerset NHS Foundation, MIND UK, CALM and St Margaret's Hospice during the COVID-19 pandemic.
 The money has been raised individually and through the school’s House programme by students taking part in fundraising events all over the world.
 Initiatives include making and selling PPE masks, baking cakes, taking part in a virtual Glastonbury Road Run, a 10p ‘keepie-uppie’ challenge and a sunflower-growing sweepstake, amongst many others.
 Read more.

 - Over 100 volunteers from the Millfield community have signed up to offer their assistance with the Street Community Support Group, which includes students, staff, parents and former students of the school.